 Why the Textile Industry is Relying on Certification Now More Than Ever

 The Organic Content Standard (OCS) provides third-party verification of organic material content in a product.
-After raw material is certified as organic, the OCS tracks the use of organic content throughout processing and manufacturing activities.
+After raw material is certified as organic, the OCS tracks the use of organic content in processing and manufacturing activities.
 The result is that the organic content integrity is maintained from farm to retail.

 The OCS provides a consumer-facing certification mark and identifies permitted labeling language for products and organizations to communicate their certification to customers.
 Consumers can trust OCS certified product claims.